-The selling agent is not acting as your fiduciary or advisor, and you should not rely upon any communication from the selling agent in connection with the notes as investment advice or a recommendation to purchase the notes.
+The selling agent is not acting as your fiduciary or advisor solely as a result of the offering of the notes, and you should not rely upon any communication from the selling agent in connection with the notes as investment advice or a recommendation to purchase the notes.
 You should make your own investment decision regarding the notes after consulting with your legal, tax, and other advisors.

-We may deliver the notes against payment therefore in New York, New York on a date that is greater than three business days following the pricing date.
+We may deliver the notes against payment therefor in New York, New York on a date that is greater than three business days following the pricing date.
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
 Accordingly, if the initial settlement of the notes occurs more than three business days from the pricing date, purchasers who wish to trade the notes more than three business days prior to the original issue date will be required to specify alternative settlement arrangements to prevent a failed settlement.
-See "Supplemental Plan of Distribution" on page S-12 of the accompanying prospectus supplement.
+See "Supplemental Plan of Distribution" on page S-14 of the accompanying prospectus supplement.